Procedural Guidelines for Responding to Allegations Implicating:

 In limited circumstances, as warranted by the facts and at the discretion of the Director of CRCI, CRCI may conduct additional review after the issuance of an CRCI Investigation Document.
 CRCI will notify the Center for Community Standards, the Reporting Party, and the Responding Party of the additional review.

 B. Appeal of an CRCI Closing Document (Employees and WSU Community Members)

 After CRCI issues a Final Closing Document, the Reporting Party or Responding Party may file for an appeal with WSU Office of the President within 15 calendar days of the date of issuance.

 1. CRCI Appeals Committee

 i.
-The WSU President’s standing CRCI Appeals Committee (the Committee) will consist of the Committee Chair (the Chair), two regular committee members (the Members), one of whom will be the Vice Chair, and two alternate committee members (Alternate Members).
+The WSU President’s standing CRCI Appeals Committee (the Committee) will consist of the Committee Chair (the Chair), two regular committee members (the Members), one of whom will be the Vice Chair, and at least two alternate committee members (Alternate Members).

 1. Due Process and Investigation Procedures;

 3. 1st Amendment Protected Speech;